Supporting the Nitric Acid Climate Action Group (NACAG)

 State of implementation/results

-- The NACAG declaration was signed by Argentina, Jordan, The Federation of Bosnia and Herzegovina, Mexico, Tunisia, Zimbabwe, Indonesia, Vietnam.
-These countries have thus formally expressed their interest in cooperation.
+- By signing the NACAG Declaration, Argentina, Colombia, Cuba, Georgia, Federation of Bosnia and Herzegovina, Indonesia, Jordan, Mexico, Pakistan, Thailand, Tunisia, Uzbekistan, Zimbabwe, and Vietnam have formally expressed their interest in a cooperation.

-- Intensive exchange also exists with China, although no direct financial support is possible.
+- There is also an intensive exchange with China, although no direct financial support can be given.

-- The auction program, which is being carried out in cooperation with the World Bank, has met with great interest, especially from the private sector.
-The number of participants in informative webinars continues to increase.
+- The auction programme, which is being implemented in cooperation with the World Bank, attracts great interest, especially from the private sector.

-- Internet presence (www.nitricacidaction.org) and short film on the initiative have been and are constantly being updated.
+- The website (www.nitricacidaction.org) and short film on the initiative are constantly updated.